Kakamotobi/Learned/JS/Asynchronous/Async.md

 ```

 ## Dealing with Asynchronous Data
+- **The below options are all tools that enable us to write asynchronous programming.**
 ### Option 1 - Callbacks
 #### Definition
 - A function that is passed as an argument to another function, which will invoke the argument(callback) at a given time to complete some kind of routine or action.